What Does a UX Designer Do?

 3. Build a design portfolio.
 While you don’t necessarily need a degree to get a job in UX design, you will want to demonstrate your skills through a portfolio of work.
 Compile the projects you’ve finished in your coursework, volunteer work, and unsolicited redesigns.
 Continue to add your best work as you gain more experience.

-Take a course to get the basics.
-Google's Foundations of User Experience (UX) Design is the first course in its popular UX design series that you can take alone.
+Try a course to learn more with Google's Foundations of User Experience (UX) Design.
 It provides a peek into different UX design careers and the design thinking process.

-Earn a UX design credential.
-With Google's UX Design Professional Certificate, you can equip yourself with job-ready skills you'll need for an entry-level role.
-Level up your career and add this credential to your resume.
+Earn UX design credentials with Google's UX Design Professional Certificate, in which you'll gain job-ready skills required for an entry-level role.

 Editorial Team